Phase Reference

 | Misuse escalation | System capabilities repurposed for unintended harmful uses |

-Each threat receives an identifier in RAI-T-{CATEGORY}-{NNN} format.
+Each threat receives a sequential identifier in T-RAI-{NNN} format.
+When a threat overlaps with a Security Planner operational bucket, it also receives a T-{BUCKET}-AI-{NNN} cross-reference ID.
 In from-security-plan mode, numbering continues from the security plan's threat count to maintain a unified threat registry.

 Outputs